How to Apply for a Bat Licence?

 - Furthermore, a final report must be submitted to NRW detailing the works that have been undertaken, justifying any alterations to the original method statement and mitigation strategy and confirming that works have been completed to an appropriate standard.

-In reality, achieving these outcomes is going to be very difficult for a non-specialist without a background in bat ecology.
+Achieving these outcomes is very difficult for a non-specialist without a background in bat ecology.
 This is why specialist ecological consultants are usually contracted to carry out this work.

 What if I Don’t Want to Apply for a Licence?

-Carrying out a licensable activity without a licence or failing to comply with conditions set out in a licence which has been granted are criminal acts.
-Penalties for non-compliance are therefore potentially severe, with prison time and unlimited fines real possibilities.
-There are numerous examples of developers who ignored professional ecological advice and wound up paying the price.
+Carrying out a licensable activity without a licence, or failing to comply with conditions set out in a licence which has been granted, are criminal acts.
+Penalties for non-compliance are therefore potentially severe, with prison time and unlimited fines being real possibilities.

 Being prepared at the outset of your project is the key to avoiding frustration and delay.
-Most obstacles encountered by developers result from a lack of planning and a lack of understanding of the procedures that need to be followed to ensure their project runs smoothly.
+Most obstacles encountered by developers are the result of insufficient planning and a lack of understanding of the procedures that must be followed to ensure their project runs smoothly.

 What Should I Do Now?

 Get prepared!
-In order to avoid unnecessary delay, it is important to understand the time constraints involved.
-A scoping survey or preliminary roost inspection can be undertaken at any time of year in order to assess the potential of a building or structure being used by bats.
-However, if the survey determines that the structure has potential to be used by bats, dusk emergence and/or dawn re-entry surveys will be required.
-These can only be undertaken from late April to September.
+In order to avoid unnecessary delays, it is important to understand the time constraints involved.
+A scoping survey or preliminary roost inspection can be undertaken at any time of year in order to assess the potential of a building or structure to be used by bats.
+If the survey determines that the structure has potential to be used by bats, dusk emergence and/or dawn re-entry surveys will then be required to assess the nature and extent of bat activity there.
+These dusk emergence and dawn re-entry surveys can only be undertaken from May to August (inclusive) when bats occupy summer roosts .
 Add to this the time taken to apply for and receive a licence, then it becomes clear that the best approach is to consider bats (and other protected species) at the outset of any project.
-Our survey calendar explains the timing constraints associated with protected species surveys.
+Our survey calendar explains the timing constraints associated with various protected species surveys.

-If you think that bats or other protected species could be a concern on a potential development then don’t wait until applying for full planning permission to find out.
+If you think that bats or other protected species could be a concern on a potential development, don’t wait until applying for full planning permission to find out.
 Approaching your local planning authority and seeking pre-application advice can help you to understand planning policies and other material considerations associated with a proposed development.
 This can be done at any time and will identify any information required to accompany a formal planning application.
-This will reduce the likelihood of delays when submitting a full planning application.
+This will reduce the likelihood of delays when submitting a full planning application later on.

 How Acer Ecology Can Help You?

-We can assist you by undertaking a preliminary roost assessment survey.
-This will assess the potential for bats to be present on your site.
+We can assist you by undertaking preliminary roost assessment survey and dusk emergence and dawn re-entry survey.
+This will assess initially the potential for bats to be present on your site, and then after full surveys are completed determine if bats are roosting on site, and if so what species are present and in what numbers.
 Expert advice will be provided on the options and solutions available.
 If a European Protected Species licence is required we can complete and submit your licence application.
 Upon approval of the licence we can provide continuing assistance to help you ensure that the terms of the licence are adhered to.